gvwilson/sensibleadventures/coriandel/coriandel.md

 She scowled to hide a smile.
 "Never you mind.
 There'll be flat cakes and dates in a moment too."
 She spoils me, just as did her father and grandmother.

-I slept again once the sun found me, then washed my face and other parts and returned to my study.
+I drowsed again once the sun found me, then washed my face and other parts and returned to my study, still troubled by the ease with which I had for Ishad found an answer.
 I set both pieces of dayglass out on the walkway to soak up some sunlight, willed the book I had fetched last night back to its place on the shelf in the basement, and opened the shutters.
 I could just tell Oro.
-He was as touchy about Coriandel's independence as his mother had been.
+He was as touchy about the independence of his city as had been his mother.

-But too he was touchy about his own independence, and with cause.
-No ruler wants a two hundred and seventy eight year old magician looking over their shoulder.
+But also he was touchy about his own independence, and with cause.
+No ruler wants a four hundred and seventy eight year old magician looking over their shoulder.
 How then?

 I climbed to the roof to watch my neighbors and their housekeepers walk down to the Lame Gate market.
 Melons and courgettes, sacks of barley and little bags of almonds, a new edge on a pair of scissors or some thread to embroider a wedding shawl...
-I could borrow Thomas's eyes and ears and send him out for the day to join them, but he would resent me for it.
+I could borrow from Thomas his eyes and ears and send him out for the day to join them, but he would resent me for it.
 I could only see through his eyes when he had them closed, and hear through his ears only when he stopped them up to make himself deaf.
 He would hate to sit such in the market just so I could take in a little bit of the world I kept trying to save.

 I sighed, closed the shutters, and went to the cabinet opposite the window and opened the drawer marked "Wave".
 A poem inscribed on a scrap of leather lay inside, along with a few other odds and ends of his.
-It had been Tulip's drawer before him, and---whose before that?
-I couldn't remember.
-I knew I had it written down somewhere, though.
+The drawer h been for Tulip before him, and---whose before that?
+I could not remember.
+It would be scribed somewhere, but no matter, no matter.

 I sat down at my desk and set the bracelet in front of me.
-One long, slow breath, and I looked up at my mirror and said, "Wave, I need to speak with you."
+One long, slow breath, and then I looked up at my mirror and said, "Wave, I need to speak with you."

 -----